cz2926-Chelsey/CommLab/Final/README.md

 ### *A text-and-sound diary about memory, judgment, and resilience*

+### 👩‍💻 Web Designer : **Chelsey Zhong**

 **Diary of a Normal Day** is an interactive web diary that records experiences from a student who has been dealing with schooll bullying over a period of time.

-### 👩‍💻 Web Designer  **Chelsey Zhong**

 ---